7 Sept 2018

 Other than the above official regulations, various organisations are issuing qualifications to various jewellery materials.
 They include the World Gold Council, the Natural Colour Diamond Association (NCDIA), and the Diamond Trading Company (DTC).
 For example, Tanzanite Foundation has developed a grading system for tanzanite.
 Gaining their qualification is an increasing trend, and their measures are expected to be a standard in the future.

+Earring is still the most popular type of costume jewellery.
+Much of this is due to the ease of pairing earrings with different outfits that consumers can change their earrings regularly to match their outfits.
 In terms of materials, white metal will remain the mainstream, while there has been a renewed interest and demand for colour stone jewellery.
 Demand for yellow gold is on a rise again, albeit with a fashionable twist.
 Titanium is gaining popularity for its light weight, strong nature and non-sensitivity to human body.

 The number of younger consumers has increased over the past few years.
 They are fashion-conscious and putting a great stress on the design element.
 In many cases, they are influenced by the trends in clothing fashion, mainly through magazines, TVs or movies.
 In Asia, for example, the biggest jewellery buyers are the rising numbers of women entering the workforce, according to De Beers.

 In terms of product trends, jewellery designs have been increasingly influenced by clothing fashion.
 Consumers, especially women, are opting for more accessories like jewellery to express their sense of style.
 While feminine, romantic pieces are expected to be sought-after in the luxury market, wearability is getting important in the young girl market, and this reflects in the increasing trend to wear jewellery with jeans in a mix-and-match fashion.